yeonjuan/es-html-parser/README.md

 # ES HTML Parser

-The HTML parser that generates [ESTree](https://github.com/estree/estree)-like ast.
+ES HTML Parser is an HTML parser that generates an abstract syntax tree similar to the ESTree specification.

-This project began as a fork of [hyntax](https://github.com/mykolaharmash/hyntax).
-For using static analysis, it developed to follows ESTree-like ast specification.
+This project began as a fork of [hyntax](https://github.com/mykolaharmash/hyntax) and is developed to follow [ESTree](https://github.com/estree/estree)-like ast specification.

 ## Table of Contents